Funmilayo24/Master-Thesis/README.md

 ## Downloading and installing releases

-The latest releases of Neo4j GDS can always be found at the Neo4j Graph Data Science Download Page.
+The latest releases of Neo4j GDS can always be found at the Neo4j Graph Data Science Download Page https://neo4j.com/graph-data-science-software/.
 To install the plugin in Neo4j place the downloaded JAR file it in the plugins directory of your Neo4j database and restart the database.
-For further instructions, see our documentation.
+For further instructions, see the documentation. https://neo4j.com/docs/graph-data-science/current/installation/

 If you are using Neo4j Desktop you can simply add the Graph Data Science library on the plugins page of your project.